-- 1. Create a page and restrict its permissions

-For example, you might restrict viewing to a gro - For example, you might restrict viewing to a group of people such as your team, or a few select individuals.
+- Create a page and restrict its permissions For example, you might restrict viewing to a group of people such as your team, or a few select individuals.
 On a public site, you might restrict viewing to staff members, so that the general public can't see the page. - 2.
 Write your page content - 3.
 Share the page with your reviewers and ask them for feedback (make sure you haven't restricted them from seeing the page!)